willstMSFT/microsoft-365-docs/microsoft-365/enterprise/manage-multitenant-org-settings.md

 1. Expand **Settings** and select **Org settings**.
 1. On the **Organization profile** tab, select **Multitenant collaboration**.
 1. Select the associated tenant for which you would like to change their role.
 1. Under Details select **Edit** under **Tenant role**.
 1. Select either **Owner** or **Member**.
 1. Select **Save changes**.

 ## Manage calendar sharing for tenants in your MTO
 Calendar sharing allows users in each multitenant organization (MTO) tenant to view free/busy (time only) calendar availability information.

 > [!NOTE]
 > Calendar sharing via Multitenant collaboration portal is currently not available in Microsoft 365 GCC, GCC High, DoD, or Microsoft 365 China (operated by 21Vianet).

 > [!IMPORTANT]
 > Microsoft recommends that you use roles with the fewest permissions.
-Using lower permissioned accounts helps improve security for your organization.
+Using least-privileged accounts helps improve security for your organization.
 Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

 To manage free/busy calendar sharing for tenants in your MTO: